Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models

 \subsection{Automated GNNs}

 Automated GNNs (AutoGNNs)~\citep{wang2022automated,gao2021graph,zhou2022auto} aim to automatically find an optimal GNN architecture $\theta$ for an unseen graph $G^u$ using a controller $\pi$ parameterized by $\alpha$, where the architecture $\theta$ with network weight $\omega$ can achieve best performance $\mathcal{H}(\theta, \omega; G^u)$ on $G^u$.
-In AutoGNNs, the search spaces are categorized into intra-layer~\citep{gao2019graphnas} and inter-layer~\citep{huan2021search} designs, with strategies including reinforcement learning~\citep{gao2019graphnas}, evolutionary algorithms~\citep{shi2022genetic}, and differentiable search~\citep{wang2021autogel}.
-However, as introduced in Section~\ref{sec:introduciton}, these approaches lack \textit{proficiency} and demand substantial computational resources~\citep{oloulade2021graph}, as they optimize configurations $\theta$ without leveraging prior knowledge and require extensive sampling from $\pi_{\alpha}(\theta)$.
-Recently, meta-learning~\citep{finn2017model,chen2021meta} approaches have sought to overcome these limitations by transferring insights from past tasks through learned task embeddings~\citep{you2020design,autotransfer,achille2019task2vec} or surrogate predictors~\citep{wen2020neural,white2021powerful,li2023meta}.
-While these methods mark an initial step toward knowledge-driven AutoGNNs, they rely on coarse, predefined meta-features, often incapable of capturing the generalizable relationships between diverse data properties and effective model configurations.
+In AutoGNNs, the search spaces are categorized into intra-layer~\citep{gao2019graphnas} and inter-layer~\citep{huan2021search} designs, with strategies including reinforcement learning~\citep{gao2019graphnas}, evolutionary algorithms~\citep{shi2022genetic}, differentiable search~\citep{wang2021autogel}, and search-based model fine-tuning~\citep{zhili2024search}.
+Similar strategies exist for the knowledge graph~\citep{di2023message,shimin2021efficient,di2021searching,iyer2022dual}.
+However, these approaches lack \textit{proficiency} and demand substantial computational resources~\citep{oloulade2021graph}, as they optimize configurations $\theta$ without leveraging prior knowledge and require extensive sampling from $\pi_{\alpha}(\theta)$.
+Recently, meta-learning~\citep{finn2017model,chen2021meta} methods have sought to overcome these limitations by transferring insights from past tasks through learned task embeddings~\citep{autotransfer,achille2019task2vec} or surrogate predictors~\citep{wen2020neural,white2021powerful,li2023meta}.
+While these methods mark an initial step toward knowledge-driven AutoGNNs, they rely on coarse, predefined meta-features that are often incapable of capturing generalizable relationships between diverse data properties and effective model configurations.